Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Health impacts and diets

 From the previous section, we can conclude that both mackerel and salmon are packed with proteins, “good” fats, minerals, and vitamins.
 They contain 0 amounts of carbs and have a glycemic index equal to 0.
 All these combined qualify them to be a good match for dietary foods.
-However, there are some matters of concern; for example, cured or pickled mackerel are very high in sodium and high in trans fats, and cholesterol.
+However, there are some matters of concern; for example, cured or pickled mackerel are very high in sodium and high in trans fats, as well as cholesterol.
 In moderation and control, their intake shouldn’t cause any health issues.

 Vegan diet